AGPT registrar training handbook

 We may withdraw you for the following reasons, as per the Withdrawal Policy:

-• Clinical competence – You have not met and maintained an appropriate level of clinical competence at each milestone of training, as assessed by your local and regional teams.
+• Clinical competence – You haven't met and maintained an appropriate level of clinical competence at each milestone of training, as assessed by your RACGP training team and regional team.

-• Capacity – You are unable to continue your training program because:
+• Capacity – You're unable to continue your training program because:

 • addenda have been added to your medical registration which restrict your ability to continue in the program.

-• Compliance – You need to comply with the education and training requirements of the training program.
-If you don’t comply, you may be withdrawn from the program.
+• Compliance – If you haven't complied with the education and training requirements of the training program, you may be withdrawn from the program.
 For example:

-• if you don’t comply with and complete the requirements of an approved remediation term
+• not complying with and not completing the requirements of an approved remediation term

-• if you don’t respond to correspondence from any RACGP staff member about your enrolment in the program
+• not responding to correspondence from any RACGP staff member about your enrolment in the program

-• if you’re not able to meet the required standards to enable to you to be admitted to Fellowship and obtain registration as a specialist GP
+• not being able to meet the required standards to enable to you to be admitted to Fellowship and obtain registration as a specialist GP

-• if you defer commencement of training for more than 52 calendar weeks
+• deferring commencement of training for more than 52 calendar weeks

-• if you don’t maintain financial membership of the RACGP throughout training
+• not maintaining financial membership of the RACGP throughout training

 • if you’re on an accepted temporary Australian visa but don’t obtain permanent residency or citizenship of Australia or New Zealand prior to completion of training.